SkoolNotes/Taproot/2020ISOS101/KBhISOS101Robustness.md

     * Based on concept of triangulation
     * Basic steps
          1. Analyze a variety of independent derivations
+             * This could mean a lot of things, like
+             *
-         2. Look for identical conclusions from these different derivations
+         3. Look for identical conclusions from these different derivations
-         3. Analyze the scope and conditions from which these derivations exist
+         4. Analyze the scope and conditions from which these derivations exist
-         4. Analyze any failures of the invariance
+         5. Analyze any failures of the invariance
      * If, under step 4, there be things that are invariant and within the margin of falure, the analysis is "robust"